taofit/taofit/README.md

 🚀 Exploring: Diving deeper into the React Native ecosystem as I work on personal projects, always refining my approach to modern mobile development.

-🌱 Seeking: Opportunities to join and contribute to collaborative teams in a challenging new work environment.
+🌱 work: thrilled to join and contribute to collaborative teams in a challenging new work environment.

-🧠 Expertise: Ask me anything about Go (Golang), large-scale TypeScript/JS/PHP systems, or database design (SQL).
+🧠 Expertise: Ask me anything about large-scale TypeScript/JS/PHP systems, Go (Golang), or database design (SQL).
 I also welcome a chat about the benefits of meditation.

 😄 Pronouns: Tao